juliettef/enkiWS/readme.md

 ## enki Web Services for Games on Python Google App Engine

 A permissively licensed Python web service for games developers. enkiWS is a library for setting up a website and ancillary services for games on Google App Engine.
-GAE was chosen as the platform since it provides a low cost scalable solution.

 Online demo *- may be out of sync with the source code -* https://enkisoftware-webservices.appspot.com